International Programmes 2024/2025

 This programme is geared towards high school graduates who are interested in specialised studies in chemistry from the beginning of their studies, as this is not possible in France.

 After the participants have spent three semesters in Bielefeld and have gained a broad knowledge of physical, organic, and inorganic chemistry as well as biochemistry, they complete their studies in Paris.
-There they are able to benefit from the excellence of the UFR de Chimie at Paris 7.
+There they are able to benefit from the excellence of the UFR de Chimie at Université Paris Cité.
 Participants will gain detailed knowledge of theoretical, physical, and inorganic chemistry as well as biochemistry.

 Course organisation